Snowmobile track permit

 Terms of the track permit

-- The track permit grants its holder the right to drive a snowmobile or some other off-road vehicle with tracks or runners, the unladen weight of which does not exceed 800 kg, on marked snowmobile tracks within the areas controlled by Metsähallitus in all parts of Finland during the snow-covered period.
+- A track permit grants its holder the right to drive a snowmobile or other motor vehicle fitted with tracks or runners, and with an unladen weight which does not exceed 800 kg, on marked snowmobile tracks within the areas controlled by Metsähallitus in all parts of Finland during the snow-covered period when there is snow cover of 20 cm or more.

 - The permit is personal and only applies to the persons listed on the permit.
 A track permit purchased for the entire season also functions as a family permit.
 In this context, a family consists of parents and children under 18 years of age who live in the same household.
 In the event that family members are not listed on the permit, the permit holder must be able to prove to the wilderness supervisor within a deadline that his/her family has a valid season/family permit.